This salmon steak is ready in 15 minutes. Seasoned with sage and cooked in butter, it's a delicacy.

 - Sea salt and black pepper: Freshly ground black pepper has the best flavor.

-- Dried sage: It's an important part of this recipe, so make sure it's fresh.
+- Dried sage: It's an important component of this recipe, so make sure it's fresh.

 - Unsalted butter: For frying the fish.

-You get a salmon steak when you slice the whole fish crosswise, including the bone.
-In contrast, a salmon fillet is a cut you get when you slice the fish lengthwise, away from the bone.
+You get a steak when you slice the whole salmon crosswise, including the bone.
+A salmon fillet is a cut you get when you slice the fish lengthwise, away from the bone.

 Variations